dodona-edu/judge-html/README.md

 > The HTML judge has two ways to evaluate a student's submitted solution.
 In *comparison mode*, the structure of the submitted solution is compared to a model solution based on generic comparison criteria.
 The teacher can set how strictly that comparison should be done.
 >
 > *Checklist mode* offers even more possibilities because the submitted solution is checked against the criteria explicitly set up for the exercise by the teacher.
-The students get to see as feedback which criteria have or have not been met.
+The feedback that students get to see shows which criteria have or have not been met.
 >
 > In both modes, the submitted code is checked against a number of conditions for valid HTML code.
 In addition, the result of the submitted HTML and CSS code in Dodona is also shown in a separate tab of the feedback page.
 >